 The Hybrid Method of Shooting for Black and White

 As I mentioned earlier, there are two primary methods of creating black and white photographs.
 I often use a combination of both approaches since the advances in the camera’s mirrorless technology has made this hybrid approach possible.

-My main camera is a mirrorless Fujifilm X-T2 and I always shoot in color in RAW format.
+My main camera is a mirrorless Fujifilm X-T2, and I always shoot in color in RAW format.
 But, I have the option to apply black and white film simulations to my shots anyway.
-What this does is switches my EVF to monochrome mode, so I can preview the scene in black and white to better assess the scene potential for black and white photography.
+What this does is switches my EVF to monochrome mode, so I can preview the scene in black and white to better assess the scene’s potential for black and white photography.

-When I press the shutter, the camera captures the color RAW image but, at the same time, it creates a black and white preview and embeds it into the RAW file.
+When I press the shutter, the camera captures the color RAW image but simultaneously creates a black and white preview and embeds it into the RAW file.

 With this approach, I have the best of both worlds.

-There are some photographers who ONLY create black and white images in-camera and see it as the purest form of photography.
+There are some photographers who ONLY create black and white images in the camera and see it as the purest form of photography.
 I can certainly appreciate this point of view.

 But, if you are at the start of your photography journey and just working through the various terms, meanings, whys, and wherefores, my advice is not to panic.
 Go out and photograph as much and as often as you can.
 Later, you can decide if it should be a color or a black and white image.

 The question is… what do you think?
 Which method of creating black and white and monochrome images do you prefer?
 Do you only use in-camera conversions or do you prefer a post-processing workflow?

 Let us know your thoughts in the comments below!